 No segmentation and personalisation

-SwiftERM is personalisation of product selection for email marketing, pushing the boundaries of this discipline to the extreme, as each individual consumer is offered products which by their own actions of buying habits and impressions, rank all your SKUs by likelihood for that person to buy.
-This delivers an average response rate well over the 30% threshold, and adds phenomenal increases to average response rate, average order baskets, customers lifetime value.
+Hyper-personalisation of product selection for email marketing, pushing the boundaries of this discipline to the extreme, as each consumer is offered products which by their actions of buying habits and impressions, rank all your SKUs by likelihood for that person to buy.
+This delivers an average response rate well over the 30% threshold and adds phenomenal increases to the average response rate, average order baskets, and customers’ lifetime value.
 To say nothing of smashing holes in your rate of returns.
-Check out the case-studies of how well it performs.
+Check out the case studies of how well it performs.

 Optimise for mobile

-Since about 67% of consumers use mobile to check their inbox, and this percentage will increase, think about making your emails mobile-friendly.
+Since about 67% of consumers use mobile to check their inboxes, and this percentage will increase, think about making your emails mobile-friendly.
 In particular, ensure you: